gcziprusz/NeuralNest/dict.md

     - TBD
 - Underfitting
   - Underfitting occurs when a machine learning model is too simple to capture the underlying structure of the data.
 In other words, the model is not able to learn the training data effectively, leading to poor performance on both the training data and new, unseen data.
 Underfitting typically happens when the model is too simple or lacks the capacity to represent the complexity of the underlying data distribution.
+- Univariate Linear Regression
+  - Is a statistical method for modeling the relationship between a single predictor variable (independent variable) and a target variable (dependent variable).
+It involves fitting a linear equation to the data to find the best-fitting line, characterized by its slope (the change in the target variable per unit change in the predictor variable) and intercept (the value of the target variable when the predictor variable is zero).
+The objective is to minimize the difference between observed and predicted values using techniques like mean squared error (MSE), enabling accurate predictions and inference.
+Univariate linear regression is foundational in both statistics and machine learning, commonly applied in predictive modeling tasks.
 - Upper Confidence Bound (UCB)
   - Upper Confidence Bound (UCB) is a popular algorithm used in the context of multi-armed bandit problems and reinforcement learning to balance exploration and exploitation.
 The UCB algorithm aims to efficiently allocate resources (e.g., trials, interactions) among multiple actions or arms to maximize cumulative rewards while minimizing regret.
 # V